ocaballeror/spotify-sync/README.md

 ## Python stuff
-An unspoken rule among the python community forces me to instruct you on how to install dependencies so you don't forget.
+An unspoken rule among the python community forces me to instruct you on how to install dependencies.

-Simply run
+In case you forgot how to do it, you just have to run
 ```
 pip install requirements.txt
 ```